WentengLin/WentengLin/README.md

 <p align="center">
   🎓 STUDENT AT The University of Central Florida (UCF) · 🌍 Based in Orlando, Florida
   <br/>
-  💻 Interested in: CYBERSECURITY · SOFTWARE DEV · OTHER INTERESTS
+  💻 Interested in: CYBERSECURITY · SOFTWARE DEV
 </p>

 ---